theyorubayesian/kowope/README.md

 ## Standout Suggestions
 - Logging in Deployed Web App
 Logging offers many advantages e.g. easing the debugging process, measuring deployment performance etc.The logging implemented in this project is simple.
-It involves simple prints statements as shown below:
+It involves print statements as shown below:
 ```python
 # Some code appears above this
 def init():